-After polling its members at the end of the 2013-2014 academic year, the ACADAOS Executive Committee found that the advising community at Ohio State was actively seeking opportunities to grow professionally but the paths to those opportunities appeared cloudy and confusing.
+After polling its members at the end of the 2013-2014 academic year, the ACADAOS Executive Committee found that the advising community at Ohio State was actively seeking opportunities to grow professionally, but the paths to those opportunities appeared cloudy and confusing.
 The Executive Committee voted to collaborate with Jen Belisle, Advising Resource Coordinator for the Office of Undergraduate Education to create more navigable pathways to professional development.
 A member directory was created so that advisors would be able to list areas they hoped to grow in and areas in which they felt reasonably knowledgeable.
 This allows ACADAOS and affiliates to create more specific training resources and more specific professional development opportunities.
 It also allows for a community of shared knowledge.
 For example, if an advisor reports feeling that they need better presentation skills, there is a resource list of advisors who feel confident in that area to help coach the advisor seeking to improve.
 Through knowledge sharing we can build a stronger advising community.

 To encourage individual advisors to engage in professional development opportunities, a Professional Development Program was created during Summer 2014.

+Once you are an ACADAOS member, you will gain access to the ACADAOS Advisor Professional Development Carmen site.
 The Professional Development Program is divided into three tiers of involvement based on points.
 You earn points by completing various professional development activities.
 As you accrue points, you advance in tiers.

 Q: What can I receive as being a part of the program?